EzekBajada/CurrencyExchange/README.md

 The CurrencyExchange microservice pattern is based on MVC and the repository pattern.
 Task-based asynchronous pattern (TAP) was also used.
 Configurations were done in the appsettings for scalable options.
 Generics were also used to provide less reduntant code.

-Unit testing was done aswell to provide insight the module still works from future upgrades on the module.
+Unit testing was done aswell for regression testing.